mikependon/RepoDB.NET/pages/getstarted/postgresql.md

 	.UsePostgreSql();
 ```

-For the users prior the version 1.13.0, use the code below.
+For the users prior the version 1.13.0, use the bootstrapper code below.

 ```csharp
 RepoDb.PostgreSqlBootstrap.Initialize();